 Harm from gambling can happen much earlier than people realise and affect the health, wellbeing and financial security of even those who gamble infrequently.
-Most of the gambling harm in Victoria is experienced by people whose gambling behaviour is not classified as problem gambling.
+Accessibility of gambling opportunities is linked to rates of risk and harm.

 There has been a link identified between social isolation and gambling.
 Council plays an important role in promoting and protecting the health and wellbeing of its residents, including in building social connections and community support to reduce isolation and other vulnerabilities that may contribute to gambling harm.